 Döner is probably the most famous Turkish food all over the world and also very popular with locals.
 It is mostly made of either lamb meat or chicken.
 Döner is cooked on a spit.
 Slices of döner are chopped into thin slices with a sharp knife by döner ustas (döner masters).
 Döner is generally served with peppers, tomatoes and onions in half-bread sandwich or wrapped in a very thin bread known as lavash.
 You can also have it in a plate with rice on the side.

 While the above may be the most popular and filling, the below are a couple of personal favorites.
+Here is another must-read personal Istanbul food recommendations by blogger Adil Musa.

 BONUS 1: İşkembe